 The diversity of the species at Madrid Aquarium contributes to the general public being able to learn about exotic specimens which keeps them in absolute “anonymity”.
 This is true of the knife fish, which came here to share their home with a close cousin, the long-snouted seahorse, and is an expert at camouflaging her among the marine plants. hawksbill sea turtle and loggerhead sea turtles, or the long-lived green turtle (from Central America and the Caribbean) are animal families that can be seen in the aquarium.
 Or XXL fish size, such as the giant grouper, an Asian species whose current status is vulnerable.

 The Aquarium offers you the chance to make a comprehensive journey to the depths of the world’s oceans, with the descent into the coral reef being an unmissable stop.
 Sandy beds, submarine plains and even caves show some of the mysteries of life at the bottom of the sea.
 As many as 330 species, mainly fish and marine invertebrates, live in the water pyramid.
-You can book your tickets online in advance to enjoy Madrid Zoo to the Aquarium full and also get discounts on the menus at the Casa de Campo park.
+You can book your tickets online in advance to enjoy Madrid Zoo and the Aquarium and also get discounts on the menus at our park, located in Casa de Campo park, very close to Madrid' city center.

 If there is an animal that fascinates and terrifies human beings at the same time, it is the shark.
 Thus, the aquarium reserve for this species tank to delight the public; sandbar sharks (whose first calves were born in captivity in 2002, within the enclosure), or the bull shark, who lacks a swimming bladder, but swallows air to fill its stomach and use it as a hydrostatic organ.
 Other species that you can see at the aquarium are fish such as the the butterfly chevron Philippines, the fish knife, the Clownfish, the Raya Real Fish Graffiti or the grandmother.